Artificial IntelligenceHow Companies Use AI to Boost Profits — Real Examples

 Alibaba uses AI in its Cainiao logistics network to optimize delivery routes and reduce shipping times.
 The system processes over one billion parcels annually and has cut average delivery times by 30%.

-How to Start Adopting AI in Your Company
+How Do You Start Adopting AI in Your Company?

 If you're a business owner or executive looking to leverage AI, here are practical steps to get started: